vmware/terraform-provider-nsxt/website/docs/guides/faq.html.markdown

 ## VM tagging and port tagging is not working on big environments

 Due to [NSX issue](https://kb.vmware.com/s/article/89437), `vif` API is not working as expected with > 1K objects.
 Please upgrade your NSX to more recent version.

+## I cannot import a segment

+The provider offers two types of segments: `nsxt_policy_segment` and `nsxt_policy_fixed_segment`.
+Those represent separate segment types in NSX: `nsxt_policy_fixed_segment` is always connected to a gateway (policy path of this segment contains the gateway path), and is mostly used in VMC.
+If your segment import fails, make sure you're trying to import the correct type of segment.